craigwfox/craigwfoxcom/src/uses.md

 ---
 layout: layouts/base.njk
 title: Uses
-description: The tools I use to build websites.
+description: The hardware and software I use to build websites.
 ---

 <div class="section">